soijebor/kickstarter-analysis/README.md

-# *kickstarter-analysis*
+# *An Analysis of kickstarter Campaigns*
-Performing analysis on kickstarter data to uncover trends
+### Performing analysis on kickstarter data to uncover trends